+A pressure relief valve, also called a safety relief valve, is a device that is designed to open at a certain pressure and discharge fluid till the pressure within a vessel returns to an acceptable level.
 A French scientist called Denis Papin is credited for the invention of a safety valve.
 He used the valve for his steam digester, and for many years safety valves or relief valves were employed in steam applications and distillation installations.

 Today, safety and relief valves have undergone many modifications and are used in a variety of applications.
 The primary concern while selecting these valves is protecting people and equipment.
 So, you should make the selection carefully.